Most professionals won't choose when they retire. Their circumstances will choose for them.

 That is what I write about.

-If you want to follow the writing, the best way is to subscribe to the newsletter.
+If you want to follow my writing, the best way is to subscribe to my bi-weekly newsletter.